Table of Contents Show

 - They provide opportunities in visual and performing arts, athletics, community service, and other enrichment programs for the child’s overall development.

-- 50 percent of the students come from Catholic backgrounds, and the other half from various faith traditions.
+- Fifty percent of the students come from Catholic backgrounds, and the other half from various faith traditions.

 - The school treats learners as global citizens.
 Every year, there is a language immersion trip to a French or Spanish-speaking country.

-- Middle School goes two trips a year.
-The school lets the learners enjoy local field trips and international trips alike.
+- Middle School goes on two annual trips and lets the learners enjoy local and international field trips.

 - Spanish, French, Mandarin, and American Sign Language are the various languages high school students choose from.